danwerner21/ISA_IO/DUALESP/README.md

 OP CODE|Description|Values
 -------|-----------|------
-38 |Set Pallette Item| OUT-BYTE  OUT-BYTE  OUT-BYTE  OUT-BYTE
+38 |Set Palette Item| OUT-BYTE  OUT-BYTE  OUT-BYTE  OUT-BYTE

-The Set Pallette Item opcode sets the rendered color for a given color index.
+The Set Palette Item opcode sets the rendered color for a given color index.

 The following parameters need to be specified in the following order:
-* Index, 1 byte, Color Index on Pallette (0-63 or 0-15, or 0-3, or 0-2 or 0-1 depending on screen color depth)
+* Index, 1 byte, Color Index on Palette (0-63 or 0-15, or 0-3, or 0-2 or 0-1 depending on screen color depth)
 * Blue Value, 1 byte
 * Green Value, 1 byte
 * Red Value, 1 byte